 FAFSA change for small business owners

-Add small business owners to the group of people impacted by the upcoming FAFSA changes for the 2023-24 school year.
+Add small business owners to the group of people impacted by the recent FAFSA changes.

-Currently, the value of any privately held business, including assets, with less than 100 employees does not need to be reported on the FAFSA as part of its small business exclusion.
+Previously, the value of any privately held business, including assets, with less than 100 employees did not need to be reported on the FAFSA as part of its small business exclusion.

-However, both exclusions are going away for the 2023-24 school year as part of the many significant changes on the revised form.
+However, that exclusion has gone away as part of the many significant changes on the revised form.

 On the revised FAFSA, the net worth of any small business or family farm is reported as an asset on the FAFSA.
 Depending on the value, this could significantly reduce the ability of certain families to qualify for need-based aid.